know-mad/restaurant_template/README.md

 </p>

 <h2 align='center'>
-Restaurant | Cafe Website
+Restaurant Online Payment Solution
 </h2>

 ## Objective
-Objective was to build a blog using the React based platform Gatsby.js as the static site generator and [Contentful] as the content management system (CMS).
-The  blog website is built as a dynamic site for changing content and is designed to query for content from the CMS via GraphQL.
-The blog is search engine optimized with on-page SEO and each page targets specific keywords used for ranking on google search.
-The website also features a dark/light theme toggler made available via the
+Objective was to build an online ordering solution for small restaurants looking to offer their customers a way to order and pay for their products online using the React based platform Gatsby.js as the static site generator and [Stripe] as the content management and payment processing system.
+The website is built as a dynamic site for changing content and is designed to query for content from the Stripe API via GraphQL.
+It is search engine optimized with on-page SEO with each page targeting specific keywords used for ranking on google search as well as responsive for a cohesive look across all device platforms from mobile to 4K monitors.
-React Context API

 ## Technologies Used
 1. HTML5
 2. CSS3
 3. Javascript
 4. React.js
-5. Gatsby.js
 6. GraphQL
 7. Git
 8. Netlify
+9. Stripe

 ## Features
 1. Dynamic content served via CMS
-2. Programatically created pages
-3. Decoupled CMS architecture
+2. Decoupled CMS architecture
-4. Pagintation
-5. Dark/Light theme toggle
+3. Persistent Cart
+4. Payment Processing via Stripe

 ## Forking this repo
-Some people have contacted me asking me if they can use this code for their own website, and the answer to that question is usually yes, with attribution.

-I value keeping my site open source, but as you all know, plagiarism is bad.
-It's always disheartening whenever I find that someone has copied my site without giving me credit.
-I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
-All I ask of you all is to not claim this effort as your own.

-Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs].
+Please note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs].

-### TL;DR
-Yes, you can fork this repo.
-Please give me proper credit by linking back to [blog.davidvelez.io].
-Thanks!

 ## Installation and Setup
+Before getting started on configuring the client side, please ensure you've set up your Stripe account properly and added products via the Stripe Dashboard in order to have products/items to fetch for testing.
+Reference the Stripe [documentation] for an in-depth view of how to get this accomplished

 1. Install the Gatsby CLI

 ```npm i gatsby-cli```